Picking out a potential jack-o’-lantern or two from the pumpkin patch, farmers market or grocery store is a time-honored tradition.

 While it doesn’t sound particularly appetizing, pumpkin puree is one of my favorite things to make with leftover pumpkins.

-It’s incredibly versatile: You’ll be able to turn your puree into pumpkin muffins, breads and soups down the road — even that Thanksgiving pumpkin pie.
-Pumpkin puree is the basis of most of the delicious dishes on this list.
+It’s incredibly versatile: You’ll be able to turn your puree into pumpkin muffins, breads and soups down the road — even a delicious Thanksgiving pumpkin pie.
+Pumpkin puree is the base for most of the delicious dishes on this list.

-Creating the puree is simple; you can boil, bake or steam your pumpkin, according to Good Housekeeping.
+Creating the puree is simple; just boil, bake or steam your pumpkin, according to Good Housekeeping.
 If you used a real candle in your jack o’ lantern, make sure to cut off and discard any burned sections or leftover wax.

 The puree freezes well for future use; I like to use zip-closure freezer bags, filled and partially flattened for easy stacking.